Science of People - Logo

 A need to be heard.
 To express loss.
 To protect the people you love.

-1. Identify and name the emotion with as much specificity as possible
+Identify and name the emotion with as much specificity as possible

 Several studies have shown the importance of identifying and naming your emotions.
-Most importantly, those who can talk and think about experiences with a descriptive vocabulary are more able to regulate their emotions.
-Anger is a broad term!
-Can you get more specific about how you feel?
+Most importantly, those who can talk and think about experiences with a descriptive vocabulary can regulate their feelings.

 Action Step: Move past adjectives like sad, angry, or afraid and dig into the nuances of what you feel.
 Next time you explode or repress your anger, pause and internally look for what you are feeling.
 With time, verbalize or write down those feelings.
-Here are some words to expand on how you define your anger.

 • Resentful